-Canon 5D Mark IV versus Nikon D7500
+Canon 5D Mark IV vs Nikon D7500

-The Canon EOS 5D Mark IV and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in August 2016 and April 2017.
+The Canon EOS 5D Mark IV and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in August 2016 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-C (D7500) sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (19 percent) than the Canon 5D Mark IV.
 Moreover, the D7500 is markedly lighter (19 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark IV) and the Nikon Lens Catalog (D7500).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon 5D Mark IV||151 mm||116 mm||76 mm||890 g||900||Y||Aug 2016||3,499|